webcompat/browser-compat-bugs/.github/ISSUE_TEMPLATE/browser_compat.md

 ---

 **Describe the issue**
-A clear and concise description of what the issue is.
-Which web features or APIs are involved and what is the unexpected difference between browsers?
-Which browser's behavior do you consider correct?
+A clear and concise description of what you're doing, and what you see in different browsers.

-**Code**
-Give code illustrating the issue and/or a link to a simple testcase such as codepen, etc. or your own site.
+**Technologies Involved**
+List the technologies involved e.g. CSS Grid, IndexedDB.

+**Browsers Tested**
+List browser versions/platforms that you've tested, and whether or not they show the issue.

+**Testcase**
+A testcase for the issue.
+This can also be a link to [CodePen](https://codepen.io/) or similar.

 **Screenshots**
 If applicable, add screenshots to help explain the issue.